IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 reordering window) after an data unit with a higher sequence number was acknowledged.

-A loss rate is calculated for each packet according to the equation below:
+A loss rate is calculated for each packet according to the equation below, the loss rate is calculated as an average with a time constant of 2 RTTs.
+ For small ref_wnd, averaging is over 4/LOSS_RATE_THRESHOLD packets, to avoid that consecutive link layer losses cause the loss rate to increase too quickly.
+ The loss_rate is used in {{link-loss-rate-policer}}.
+The averaging is selected to be slow enough to avoid that single packet drops cause backoff, provided that the queue delay is low, and fast enough to avoid excessive packet loss in the presence of very shallow queues.

 ~~~

-# apply an EWMA filter with a 1 RTT time constant, or at least 1/LOSS_RATE_THRESHOLD packets.
+# Apply an EWMA filter with a 2 RTT time constant, or at least 4/LOSS_RATE_THRESHOLD packets.
-alpha = min(LOSS_RATE_THRESHOLD, mss/ref_wnd)
+alpha = min(LOSS_RATE_THRESHOLD / 4, mss / ref_wnd / 2)
 if (packet_is_lost)
   loss_rate = (1-alpha)*loss_rate + alpha
 else